 What is your favourite part of the water circuit and why?

 For me it is hard to pinpoint my favourite part.
 As I was doing it, I really enjoyed the warm salt bath and the Epsom salt bath.
 They were really relaxing.
-In retrospect, I actually like the colt plunge pool as well because of the effect it had on my body.
+In retrospect, I actually like the cold plunge pool as well because of the effect it had on my body.
 It really helped with the aching muscles and also left me feeling quite invigorated.
 Plus it was kind of like a challenge to see how long I could stay in for.

 We will be cheering her on here at body blitz!
 Good luck Rosie.